2/19/2025

 President and Chief Executive Officer

-So, Farouk, I think that you you're mixing up Peru and Manitoba.
-So it's Peru where we have an allowance from the government to exceed production permitted capacity by 10 percent.
-The answer on the Manitoba side is we received a permit to increase production at New Britannia to 2500 tons per day.
-And, you know, as we mentioned in the materials, we sort of we've been producing at over in the last quarter, over 2000 tons per day.
+Sure.
+So Farouk, I think that you're mixing up Peru and Manitoba.
+So it's Peru where we have an allowance from the government to exceed production permitted capacity by 10%.
+The answer on the Manitoba side is we received a permit to increase production at New Britannia to 2,500 tons per day.
+And as we mentioned in the materials, we've been producing in the last quarter at over 2,000 tons per day.

 speaker

-OK, thanks for that clarification.
+Okay, thanks for that clarification.
 Yeah, I think I misheard you on that one.
 And then just the last one there, just a question related to Dalton's question on, you know, potential buyback.
-You know, part of the reason why your balance sheet has strengthened is related to the equity issues that you did earlier in 2024.
-So I'm just wondering at this point, you know, and I imagine that part of strengthening the balance sheet was to get ready for copper world.
-So at this point, is it safe to assume that, you know, kind of a shared buyback would kind of be off the table, given part of the raise was to get to get ready for copper world coming potentially in twenty twenty six or starting the construction in twenty twenty six?
+You know, part of the reason why your balance sheet has strengthened is related to the equity issuance that you did earlier in 2024.
+So I'm just wondering, at this point, you know, and I imagine that part of strengthening the balance sheet was to get ready for Copperworld.
+So at this point, is it safe to assume that, you know, kind of a share buyback would kind of be off the table given part of the raise was to get ready for Copperworld coming potentially in 2026 or starting the construction in 2026?

 speaker